privacy notice

 Balance and Build Support Ltd. is committed to protecting your privacy and personal data.
 This notice explains how we collect, use, and protect your personal information in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-This notice applies to individuals whose data we process in the course of our business operations, including our clients, suppliers, and employees.
+This notice applies to individuals whose data we process in the course of our business operations, including our clients, suppliers, supported individuals, and employees.

 1. Who We Are